For help from a divorce lawyer in South Carolina, call Greenville Family Law today.

 In terms of alimony, adultery can have a critical impact.
 This is because in South Carolina adultery serves as a bar to the receipt of alimony.
 That means if a woman leaves her husband after an affair, she will be prohibited from then asking for an alimony award during the divorce.

-Does your spouse have to agree to a Divorce?
+Does your spouse have to agree to a Divorce in Greenville, SC?

 Though most couples often agree when it is time to end a marriage, this isn’t always the case.
 It can happen that one person is unhappy and ready to move on while another is blissfully unaware of the brewing storm.
 In this case, can the one spouse not ready to divorce derail the whole case?
 No. A qualified Greenville divorce lawyer will know that in South Carolina your spouse is not able to stop you from obtaining a divorce.
 That being said, an intransigent spouse can be a serious roadblock to a successful and speedy divorce.
 If they refuse and drag their feet, they can slow down the process and likely make it much more expensive, but they cannot outright prevent it from happening.